 Dumfries House is set in 2,000 acres of land in East Ayrshire, Scotland and was built between 1754 and 1759 for the 5th Earl of Dumfries.
 It has been described as an 18th century time-capsule due to the fact that the principal rooms and their contents have remained virtually unchanged for 250 years.

-Artists in residence will have access to a significant collection of 18th century Chippendale furniture, tapestries, textiles and a large collection of Flemish and Scottish paintings from the 15th to 20th centuries, on loan from the National Gallery of Scotland.
-Artists are able to work in the house during opening hours and can arrange to meet the curator for more information about the house and its collection.
+Artists in residence have access to a significant collection of 18th century Chippendale furniture, tapestries, textiles and a large collection of Flemish and Scottish paintings from the 15th to 20th centuries, on loan from the National Gallery of Scotland.
+Artists can work in the house during opening hours and can arrange to meet the Collections Manager for more information about the house and its collection.

 For more information about the house and estate visit www.dumfries-house.org.uk